spo2240/LIS545-Final-Project/README.md

-The files included in this dataset are as follows (descriptions adapted from https://www.kaggle.com/datasets/furkanark/myanimelist-top-10000-anime-dataset):
+The files included in this dataset are as follows (descriptions for csv files adapted from https://www.kaggle.com/datasets/furkanark/myanimelist-top-10000-anime-dataset):

 ## anime.csv
 The central table containing general information and statistics for each anime.
 All other tables link back to this one.
 The variables are as follows: